2/20/2025

 Amil Devan

 Okay.
-Yeah.
-Thanks for taking the question.
+Yeah, thanks for taking the question.
 Thanks.

 speaker

-Dr. Eric Dubay
+Dr. Eric Dubé

 President and Chief Executive Officer

-Thanks, Vommel.
+Thanks, Bumble.

 speaker